tomatohammado/old-ga-installfest/debugging.md

   4. `$ configure-git`: Adds general Git configuration.

-  Additionally, `$ installfest` runs all of them in order.
+  `$ installfest` runs all of them in order.

   **NOTE** These commands aren't embedded in the bash profile.
 You need to run `$ source ~/.installfest` first, for bash to recognize them.

 ## Testing

   Currently, there are no tests in Installfest.
-This shell script installs these apps in all cases, even if the user has older or newer versions of these apps.
+This shell script installs these apps in all cases, even if the user has older or newer versions of these apps (with the exception of casks).
 This provides simplicity and speed to the process.
 Tests may be added in the future.

   <!-- Command           Exoected Output                       Remedy
   xcode-select -v   xcode-select version 2349             xcode-select --install -->